How to buy AFIC (AFI) shares in Australia

-Recently AFIC has paid out, on average, around 120.72% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 3.83% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), AFIC shareholders could enjoy a 3.83% return on their shares, in the form of dividend payments.
-In AFIC's case, that would currently equate to about A$0.24 per share.
+Recently AFIC has paid out, on average, around 1.92% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 3.55% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), AFIC shareholders could enjoy a 3.55% return on their shares, in the form of dividend payments.
+In AFIC's case, that would currently equate to about A$0.25 per share.

 AFIC share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while AFIC's is 0.5392.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while AFIC's is 0.536.
 This would suggest that AFIC's shares are less volatile than average (for this exchange).